b-it-bots/mas_industrial_robotics/mir_perception/mir_perceive_aruco_cube/README.md

 ## mir_perceive_aruco_cube

 Detects aruco cube and publishes its pose.
-This package is meant to use as a mock perceive instead of a real perceive.
-This might help in integrating the rest of the pipeline when perception is not yet ready.
+This package is meant to be used as mock perceive instead of real perceive.
+This might help in integrating the rest of the pipeline (pick, place, etc) when actual perception is not yet ready.

 Input: raw image and point cloud
 Output: geometry_msgs/PoseStamped